A front view of a sleek, modern modular home

 The House

-The M1 is a one-bathroom, one-bedroom house for $120,000.
+The M1 is a one-bedroom, one-bath house for $120,000.

 Boasting 560 square feet of space, you can select from two floorplans.
 One has a sauna rather than a bedroom area, while the other has a bedroom with a lounge.

 A solid wood terrace is designed for longevity, while the parquets are made of natural wood for a refined finish.
 Naturally, you’ll spend lots of time gazing out of your panoramic windows.
-But, kinetic roll-down blinds let you achieve privacy quickly.
+But kinetic roll-down blinds let you achieve privacy quickly.

-Cabin One
+7. Cabin One

 The Cabin One is another modular home to consider if you prefer the style and hominess of cabins.